 A face covering, also called a handcrafted mask, can refer to a face covering made by a company or a face covering that you make yourself at home.

-Since July 18, 2020, wearing a mask or face covering that covers the nose and mouth has also been mandatory in enclosed or partially enclosed public places for people age 12 and over.
+Wearing a mask or face covering that covers the nose and mouth has also been mandatory in enclosed or partially enclosed public places for people age 10 and over.
 This obligation, with exceptions, will apply in the following places:

 - a retail business;